parsabsh/linux-notes/README.md

 ### wc

 This command prints line, word, and byte count for a file.
-Some of its option are listed below:
+Some of its options are listed below:

 - `-c, --bytes`: print the byte counts
 - `-m, --chars`: print the character counts